 There will be an isolation room in both the main building and CLC for students displaying symptoms of COVID-19.

-Any teacher, staff member, or student who experiences any of the symptoms of COVID-19 should self-isolate until the below conditions have been met.
+Any teacher, staff member, or student who experiences any of the symptoms of COVID-19 may return to school after providing the following information:

 - In the case of an individual testing positive for COVID-19 and can be determined to have exposed the school to the same, the school will move people the individual has been in contact with to virtual learning for a 14-day period.